khazaei/vision-hist/README.md

 ----------------------------------------------------------------
 ```

-Comparing to AlexNet, VGG16 has approximately two times more parameters.
+Compared to AlexNet, VGG16 has approximately twice the number of parameters.
+This increase allows for more complex
+models but also requires more computational resources.

 ### GPUs

-AlexNet split the neurons across the GPUs.
-This led to some inefficiencies as certain neurons could only communicate
+AlexNet utilized multiple GPUs by splitting neurons across the devices.
+This configuration led to inefficiencies since
-with neurons on the same GPU.
-In the VGG paper, they used multiple GPUs for data parallelism.
-They split each batch of
+certain neurons could only communicate with those on the same GPU.
+Conversely, in the VGG approach as detailed in their
+paper, multiple GPUs were used for data parallelism.
+They distributed each training batch across several GPUs.
+Batch
-training data across GPUs.
-Batch gradients on each GPU are computed and averaged to obtain gradients of the full batch.
+gradients computed on each GPU were then averaged together to obtain the gradients for the entire batch.
+To implement
-To use multiple GPUs for training on pytorch, you can specify the number of devices and use the parallel api.
+multi-GPU training in PyTorch, specify the number of devices and utilize the parallel API provided by the framework.

 ```python
 DEVICE_IDS = [0, 1]